department-of-veterans-affairs/vets-website/content/pages/pension/apply/fully-developed-claim.md

 #### FDC Program

-You’ll need to:
-- Turn in the information and evidence at the same time as you file your claim.
+You’ll need to turn in the information and evidence at the same time as you file your claim.
 <div class="usa-alert usa-alert-warning no-background-image">

 **Note:** If you turn in additional information or evidence after you send in your fully developed claim, we’ll remove your claim from the FDC program and process it as a standard claim.
 If we decide your claim before 1 year from the date we receive the claim, you’ll have the rest of that 1-year period to turn in additional information or evidence to support your claim.